agera-sdk/previous-version-2/README.md

 In regards to the graphics API, it'd be interesting to combine reactivity and node trees:

 - Nodes, the primary way to construct a visual application.
-  - The `Node` object is the primary item of the graphics API, which has a limited set of various variants, such as `Rectangle`, `Button`, `TabBar` and `Modal`.
+  - The `Node` object is the primary item of the graphics API, which has a limited set of various variants, such as `Rectangle`, `Canvas`, `Button`, `TabBar` and `Modal`.
 All of them share full customisation and common properties like visibility and transform (including 3D matrix) which are inherited by default from their parent.
     - Children manipulation
     - Meta data (optional mapping from `String` to `Any` for attaching logical data)
       - `node.meta_data_entries()`